The Most Dangerous Weather Conditions On Earth - What They Are And What Makes Them So Deadly

 Conclusion

-As this article clearly illustrated, there is no clear weather phenomenon that can be considered the most deadly.
+As this article clearly illustrates, there is no clear weather phenomenon that can be considered the most deadly.
 It all depends on the size, severity, and scale of the event.

-For example, nothing can compare to the destructive power of a tornado on a relatively small scale and duration.
-Move up to several hundred miles in size and measured over days, the strength and danger of a large hurricane are unmatched.
+For example, nothing can compare to the destructive power of a tornado on a relatively small scale and over a short duration.
+At a much larger scale, spanning hundreds of miles and lasting for days, the strength and danger of a large hurricane are unmatched.

 This article highlighted the most deadly weather phenomena on the planet, as well as the circumstances under which they occur.